French riders 'will not be able to participate in Tour' if unable to train outside soon, warns union – VeloNews.com

 “It’s very simple, if they cannot train on the roads from May 11, they will not be able to participate in the Tour de France,” Pascal Chanteur, president of the French professional cyclists’ union (UNCP) said.
 “And a Tour without French people would be a stain.”

-France is one of the nations hardest hit by the coronavirus crisis, alongside North America, Italy and Spain.
-Severe lockdown protocol have been in place in the country since mid-March, with French President Emmanuel Macron placing the nation in confinement until at least May 11.
+France is one of the nations hardest hit by the coronavirus crisis, alongside North America, Italy, and Spain.
+Severe lockdown protocols have been in place in the country since mid-March, with French President Emmanuel Macron placing the nation in confinement until at least May 11.

 Since then, Tour hopefuls such as Thibaut Pinot and Romain Bardet have been making do with smart trainers and Zwift.
 However, with a late-August start date now pinned down for the Tour de France, riders have been given a target to aim at, and the pressure is on to get into shape.